 the dominance of value

 Value dominates our visual experience.
 It is the strongest element of visual contrast and largely determines our perception of form as we explore a picture.
-It defines our perception of space through the effects of aerial perspective and the differences between the lighted and dark surfaces of three dimensional objects.
+It defines our perception of space through the luminance differences between the lighted and dark surfaces of three dimensional objects and long distance effects of aerial perspective.
 Even in an abstract or pattern design, lightness dominates hue as the patternmaking element in a picture.

 The remarkable similarity between the original color and the black and white versions, compared to the noticeable impoverishment in the unvalued version, demonstrates the importance of value in a painting's overall composition and visual impact.
 Notice how strongly the black and white image seems to guide your eye!